IBM/ibm-cert-manager-operator/README.md

 As a developer, if you want to build and test this operator to try out and learn more about the operator and its capabilities, you can use the following developer guide.
 This guide provides commands for a quick installation and initial validation for running the operator.

 > **Important:** The following developer guide is provided as-is and only for trial and education purposes.
 IBM and IBM Support does not provide any support for the usage of the operator with this developer guide.
-For the official supported instalationl and usage guide for the operator, see the the IBM Knowledge Center documentation for your IBM Cloud Pak or for IBM Cloud Platform Common Services.
+For the official supported installation and usage guide for the operator, see the the IBM Knowledge Center documentation for your IBM Cloud Pak or for IBM Cloud Platform Common Services.

 ### Quick start guide